Structure in Chemistry

 Even though it appears to be a solid, a plastic bottle that you might throw into your recycling bin has some things in common with liquids.
 We think of the molecules in a solid as mostly static; maybe they rock back and forth a little bit, but they mostly stay put.
 The long chains in a polymer are constantly in motion, however.

+The ability of polymer chains to move past each other has noticeable effects on polymer properties.
 When we exert a force upon a polypropylene bottle, it changes shape.
 Rather than being locked together, the polypropylene chains give way and move past each other.
 When we let go, the chains may just slide back to their original position, or close to it, returning the bottle to its original shape.

 The chains slide back because they were originally in a stable conformation.
 Rapidly deforming the plastic twists the chains into less favourable positions.
 Left alone, they twist back into positions that are energetically more favourable.